drshahizan/special-topic-data-engineering/project/proposal/MichelinStar/Proposal_MichelinStar.md

    - Data Engineer: Data Engineer need to design data architecture, develope data pipelines and of course ensuring data quality for the system.

    - Project Manager: Project Manager need to handle project planning, risk management, resource allocation, communication and team management to create the system.

+   - UI/UX Designer: UI/UX Designer need to design the user interface for web application and make it comfortable for user's operation.

 - Equipment
    - Computer